Expand and Pass a List and Dictionary As Arguments in Python

 If the function has a variable-length argument (*args

-), all elements after the positional argument are passed to the variable-length argument.
+), all elements following the positional argument are passed to the variable-length argument.

 def func_args(arg1, *args):